COVID-19 Relief and Stimulus Information for Consumers

-The IRS has launched a Get My Payment portal for Americans to check the status of their stimulus checks.
+For this round of stimulus checks, you can use the same IRS Get My Payment Portal to determine the status of your check.
 The site lets users check when and how to expect the stimulus funds.
 In addition, if you don’t have direct deposit, you can provide your account information online.

-You can also set up Online and Mobile Banking alerts to be automatically notified when you receive your payment.
+You can also set up Online and Mobile Banking alerts through Citadel to be automatically notified when you receive your payment.

 Getting Your Check in Your Citadel Account